Get cover that works for your pet and your budget.

 If you're after the cheapest pet insurance in South Australia, it's most likely going to be an accident-only policy.
 However, in the long run, comprehensive cover might end up being better value for money.

-How much does pet insurance cost in South Australia?
+How much does pet insurance cost in SA?

 |Policy||Cost per week||Cost per month||Cost per year||Cost of cover over 5 years||Cost of cover over 10 years|